Evan-R-Scott/WordleWithSolver/README.md

 location of these said letters in a 5 letter word
 - Renormalization

+SolverAlg.py -

+AlgorithmCalc.py -  Class utilized by solver algorithm containing methods of calculations for the value/weight of a word and current sum entropy which assists in the word recommendation process utilized by the solver

 DictionariesInGraphs.py - This file contains the contents for creating the bar graph/plot which visualizes the range of probabilities for both the general letter frequency dictionary and the letter in specific locations (of a 5 letter word) frequencies dictionary